 November 21, 2017

 Just to reiterate what some of the other reviewers said, this is one of the toughest trails in DFW, and you will want to be in really good shape before attempting it.
 On your first time out, this trail might seem confusing, and beginners might be turned off by the big climbs, rough terrain and constantly switching elevation.
-But once you get a few laps of this trail under your belt, you'll find that it has a wonderful and rewarding flow that will make you want to go a little faster each time out.
+But once you've completed a full lap of everything this trail offers, you'll know you either love it or hate it.

 The West side (Dam Drop and Lone Wolf) are significantly harder.
 Dam Drop is primarily downhill action, and Lone Wolf is a mixture of steep climbs and just as steep downhills.
 Put together, they make up around 5-6 miles of trail, but there are a few shortcuts which can cut a few miles off, and a few bail out points where the trail runs along Cahoba drive.
 If possible, ride with someone who knows the trail your first time.
 There are many "fisherman's trails" that intersect with the bike path that will confuse most people, and to make things worse, this part of the trail doesn't appear on most map and sport tracking apps.
 All that being said, there aren't many trails around DFW that will test both your skills and endurance like this one does while still putting a smile on your face.